ubercomrade/MultiDeNA/README.md

   N                     Promoters of organism (hg38, mm10, tair10)
   genome                Path to genome fasta file output                Output dir
-  M                     list of models to use (pwm-chipmunk, pwm-streme, dipwm, bamm, inmode, sitega)
+  M                     The comma-separated list of models that will be used in analysis to use.
+                        Available options: pwm-chipmunk,pwm-streme,dipwm,bamm,inmode,sitega.
+                        At lest two models should be provided.
+Example: pwm-streme,bamm.

 options:
   -h, --help            show this help message and exit